Tags

 Not Mean, Not Evil

-But even here it falls short, not only because some stanzas seem made up on the spot with him having trouble coming up with a punchline to rhyme so he simply repeats the set up in a different tone, but also because he’s approaching this from the perspective of one who loses at love, taking away his ability to brag about his prowess with the ladies and strut around the barnyard like the baddest rooster on the block.
+But even there it falls short, not only because some stanzas seem made up on the spot with him having trouble coming up with a punchline to rhyme so he simply repeats the set up in a different tone, but also because he’s approaching this from the perspective of one who loses at love, taking away his ability to brag about his prowess with the ladies and strut around the barnyard like the baddest rooster on the block.

 Considering the circumstances and granting Syd Nathan and company SOME measure of respect for their business acumen, I have to believe that this was a case of trying to send out one of the weaker sides in the immediate wake of their best material in the hopes that it’d pick up some inadvertent sales on its back.
-Sales which they had to have known wouldn’t have come had they waited until “Rockin” (and other sides presumably still to come) had run their course and when such a reversion to outdated arrangements as seen here would be all the more glaring.

 SPONTANEOUS LUNACY VERDICT: